pansapiens/quantiprot/README.md

 If you publish results obtained using Quantiprot, please cite:

 B.M.
-Konopka, and W. Dyrka.
+Konopka, M. Marciniak, and W. Dyrka.
 Quantiprot – a Python package for quantitative analysis of protein sequences.
 BMC Bioinformatics 18:339, 2017

 ## Code